ThinkBigAnalytics/scalding-workshop/Workshop.md

 If you have *Pig* installed, you can run this script (from this directory) with the following command:

 	pig -x local scripts/StockAverages3.pig

+The `-x local` option means that Pig will treat the paths as references to the local file system, not the Hadoop Distributed File System (HDFS).

 ### Further Exploration